junxit/us-congress-bills-110/metadata.md

 - 2007-01-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H587)
 - 2007-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H587)
 - 2007-01-18 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-01-31 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-02-15 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-19.
+- 2007-02-15 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-19.
+- 2007-02-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 44.